Back to AusOverwatch

 1. Overview

 AusOverwatch is a real-time geospatial intelligence platform for Australia.
-It aggregates 14 live data feeds onto a single interactive 3D globe, giving you a comprehensive situational picture of what is happening across the country at any moment.
+It aggregates 15 domestic data feeds onto a single interactive 3D globe, giving you a comprehensive situational picture of what is happening across the country at any moment.
+It also features a World Events intelligence mode for monitoring global hotspots with military aircraft, LADD aircraft, news events, conflict data, and GPS jamming detection.

 Live site: ausoverwatch.com